UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Conditions:**
   - **Quest Duration Requirement:** Adjustments apply only if the quest duration was equal to or longer than your initial confidence level.
 - **Effect on Rewards:**
-  - **Reward Cap:** Changes in difficulty do not affect the reward cap until the end of the current inertia phase.
+  - **Reward Cap During Inertia:** Changes in difficulty do not affect the reward cap until the end of the current inertia phase.

 ### **5.4 Starting Over**